City

 Which companies offer the top salaries in Frederick, CO?

-Job seekers in Frederick, CO, can find attractive salary opportunities with companies like Agilent Technologies.
-This company offers an average salary of $105,482, making it one of the top employers in the area.
-For those interested in local government, the Town of Frederick provides a competitive average salary of $65,392.
-Both companies present solid options for those seeking rewarding careers in Frederick.
+Job seekers in Frederick, CO, can find attractive salary opportunities with companies like Agilent Technologies and the Town of Frederick.
+Agilent Technologies offers an average salary of $105,215, making it a top-paying employer in the area.
+The Town of Frederick provides a competitive average salary of $63,478, offering a solid financial package for its employees.
+These companies provide good earning potential for those looking to advance their careers in Frederick.

 1. Agilent Technologies